 Nor do most other people.
-Compelling headlines, valuable content and sharing buttons are all well and good.
-But you’re missing the crucial piece of the puzzle – the differentiator between great content and viral.
+Compelling headlines, content value and sharing buttons are all well and good.
+But you’re missing the crucial piece of the puzzle – the thing that turns great content into viral.

 It’s not a question of quality at all.
-The difference between great content and viral content is the element of surprise.
+It’s a question of surprise!
 Boo!

 See for yourself…